DO I HAVE A CASE?

 You were injured

-You suffered real consequences — physically, financially — or both
+You suffered real consequences, either physically, financially, or both

 That’s it.